 CAT carried out an evaluation at the former Salisbury Hotel, 112 Butt Road in 2004 (CAT Report 266).
-No features or finds were seen but this was because, apart from the northern corner (the area of T1), it had been stripped of topsoil and subsoil.
+No features or finds were seen but this was because apart from the northern corner (the area of T1), the area had been stripped of topsoil and subsoil.
 Sandy material had then been dumped on top of natural sand.
 This probably took place at the time that the hotel was constructed, in the late 19th century.
-During a watching brief at 51-53 Butt Road undertaken by CAT in 2016, only modern features were seen.
-The only evidence of Roman finds was a single sherd of amphora and a fragment of human bone found in L1, thought to be from a disturbed burial (CHER MCC9329, CAT Report 969).
+During a watching brief at 51-53 Butt Road undertaken by CAT in 2016, only modern features were seen, along with a residual Roman amphora sherd and a fragment of human bone, thought to be from a disturbed burial(s) (MCC9329, CAT Report 969).

-4 Aims
+4 Aim

-Archaeological monitoring was primarily undertaken at this site to excavate and record any archaeological deposits which were exposed during groundworks.
+Archaeological monitoring was undertaken to excavate and record any archaeological deposits which were exposed by the groundworks.